 - Re-wet the surface of the car as you wash to prevent water spots.

 Now you have everything you need to do a basic maintenance wash from the comfort of your own driveway.
 Here’s a break down of the five step process you need to follow to make sure you clean your car the right way.
+This is a proven Wax On Wheels method to get your your vehicle into a spotless condition.
 Feel free to share it with your friends and family if you think they need a helping hand to keep their car clean!
 Keep reading to learn more about each step.

 Infographic: How to Wash Your Car at Home Like a Pro